fybrik/fybrik/site/docs/reference/ddc.md

 ## Overview of Requirements and Functionality

 The **Data Distribution Controller** (DDC) handles the movement of data between data stores.
-Mesh for Data uses the DDC to perform an action called "implicit copy", i.e. the movement of a data set from one data store to another with possibly some unitary transform applied to that data set.
+Fybrik uses the DDC to perform an action called "implicit copy", i.e. the movement of a data set from one data store to another with possibly some unitary transform applied to that data set.
 It corresponds to Step 8 in the Architecture Document (Add a link here)